ibm-cloud-docs/speech-to-text/async.md

 In both cases, you can include the `results_ttl` query parameter to specify the number of minutes for which the results are to remain available after the job completes.

-In addition to the previous parameters, which are specific to the asynchronous interface, the `POST /v1/recognitions` method supports most of the same parameters as the WebSocket and HTTP REST interfaces.
+In addition to the previous parameters, which are specific to the asynchronous interface, the `POST /v1/recognitions` method supports most of the same parameters as the WebSocket and synchronous HTTP interfaces.
 For more information, see the [Parameter summary](/docs/services/speech-to-text/summary.html).

-Submit a maximum of 100 MB and a minimum of 100 bytes of audio with a request.
-For more information about audio formats and about using compression to increase the amount of audio that you can send with a request, see [Audio Formats](/docs/services/speech-to-text/audio-formats.html).

 ### Callback notifications
 {: #notifications}